Polish Olympian auctions off silver medal to help pay for infant’s surgery

 Malysa “already has a head start,” Andrejczyk wrote, from a fundraiser for “a boy who didn’t make it in time but whose amazing parents decided to pass on the funds they collected and in this way, I also want to help.
 It’s for him that I am auctioning my Olympic silver medal.”

-On Monday, she wrote that a $125,000 bid from Żabka, a Polish convenience store chain, was the winner, with funds helping the child have surgery at Stanford University Medical Center.
+On Monday, she wrote that a $125,000 bid from Zabka, a Polish convenience store chain, was the winner, with funds set to help the child have surgery at Stanford University Medical Center.
 She wrote that she was giving the chain her medal, “which for me is a symbol of struggle, faith and pursuit of dreams despite many odds.”

-Żabka, however, gave the medal back to Andrejczyk, who had missed winning a medal in the 2016 Rio de Janeiro Olympics by a mere two centimeters.
+Zabka, however, gave the medal back to Andrejczyk, who had missed winning a medal in the 2016 Rio de Janeiro Olympics by a mere two centimeters.

 After Rio, her road to Tokyo was difficult as she dealt with shoulder and Achilles’ injuries and, far more troubling, learned that persistent headaches and nasal problems were osteosarcoma, a form of bone cancer.